latinacoder/expressReact/README.md

 - go to `localhost:4000`and make sure you see "hello world"
 - go to `localhost:4000/projects`and make sure you see your projects as JSON
 - go to `localhost:4000/about`and make sure you see your about info as json
-- Our Backend is complete, now to deploy.
+- Our Backend is complete

 ## Connect backend to Github